From Associate to Doctorate: A Complete Guide to College Degree Levels

 In diverse industries like business, tech, and education, a bachelor’s degree can prepare you for many entry-level careers.
 Some of the highest-paying jobs with a bachelor’s degree include roles in finance, management, and tech.

 Graduates with a four-year degree can also benefit from high demand in many lucrative fields, like software development and engineering.
-The table below introduces some popular jobs with a bachelor's degree.
+See the table below for roles you can apply for with a bachelor’s degree and their salaries.

 Types of Bachelor’s Degrees